Fabulously Broke in the City

 Keep in mind that I earned $65,000 until August 2008 (near the end of my debt repayment cycle), so I paid off most of that massive debt on what I’d consider a good starting salary for a business school grad.

 That big drop in October 2008 is when I used my earnings as a freelancer to clear the remaining $15,000.
-More on that later.
+Basically I quit my company and started working directly with clients, which quadrupled my income.

-If you’re interested, this is my history of my Net Worth (Assets — Liabilities = Net Worth) Or you can check it out in my Networth IQ sidebar on the right.
+If you’re interested, the following image is my history of my Net Worth (Assets — Liabilities = Net Worth), or you can check it out in my Networth IQ sidebar on the right.

 See that kind of crazy jump around August 2008?